jdillworth/simple-patterns/README.md

 Regular expressions are extremely useful, but they are hard to maintain.

-Simple Patterns provides a jQuery-like interface to generating regular expressions.
+Simple Patterns provides a chai-like interface to generating regular expressions.